 On arriving in Bray we parked just up the road from the National SEA LIFE Centre and it was free.
 It turns out parking along the seafront is free on the weekends which was a pleasant surprise.

-The National SEA LIFE Centre
+The National SEA LIFE Centre Bray

 After we showed our ticket confirmation email to the staff member we were on our way through the blue doors.
-We arrived just after 11:00 and there was approx 20-30 people in the centre.
+We arrived just after 11:00 and there was approx 20-30 people at the centre.
 It was lovely to walk around with no major crowds.

 The aquarium itself is laid out on a walkway.
 It has small tanks/ponds/areas with fish, stingrays, turtles along this walkway.
 Some displays are on the wall, some are on the floor.
 The walk area is quite tight, I’m not too sure a double buggy would fit.
 Just something to keep in mind if you are visiting with a large stroller.
 Although, I did see people leaving their strollers at the reception desk.
 That’s always an option if your kids can walk.